netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 This example shows how to bind SSL cipher group.

 **Note:** For the SSL profile to work correctly, you must enable the default profile in Netscaler using the `set ssl parameter -defaultProfile ENABLED` command.
-Make sure that Citrix ingress controller is restarted after enabling default profile.
+Make sure that Netscaler ingress controller is restarted after enabling default profile.

-Set default SSL profile on Netscaler using the command `set ssl parameter -defaultProfile ENABLED` before deploying Citrix ingress controller.
-If you have already deployed Citrix ingress controller, then redeploy it.
+Set default SSL profile on Netscaler using the command `set ssl parameter -defaultProfile ENABLED` before deploying Netscaler ingress controller.
+If you have already deployed Netscaler ingress controller, then redeploy it.
 For more information about the SSL default profile, see [documentation](https://docs.citrix.com/en-us/citrix-adc/current-release/ssl/ssl-profiles/ssl-enabling-the-default-profile.html).

 For information on supported Ciphers on the Netscaler appliances, see [Ciphers available on the Netscaler appliances](https://docs.citrix.com/en-us/citrix-adc/current-release/ssl/ciphers-available-on-the-citrix-adc-appliances.html).